SimulatedGREG/electron-vue/docs/en/renderer-process.md

 ##### Notice

 When using `vue-router`, do not use [**HTML5 History Mode**](http://router.vuejs.org/en/essentials/history-mode.html).
-This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that electron serves files with in production builds.
+This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that Electron serves files with in production builds.
 The default `hash` mode is just what we need.

 ### vuex modules

 Describing `vuex` is not the easiest thing to do, so please read [this](http://vuex.vuejs.org/en/intro.html) for a better understanding of what problem it tries to solve and how it works.

-electron-vue takes advantage of `vuex`'s module structure to create multiple data stores and are saved in `src/renderer/store/modules`.
+electron-vue takes advantage of `vuex`'s module structure to create multiple data stores, which are saved in `src/renderer/store/modules`.

-Having multiple data stores can be great for organization, but can also be annoying to have to import each and every one.
+Having multiple data stores can be great for organization, but it can also be annoying to have to import each and every one.
 But don't fret, as `src/renderer/store/modules/index.js` does the dirty work for us!
-This little script let's `src/renderer/store/index.js` import all of our modules in a one-shot manner.
+This little script lets `src/renderer/store/index.js` import all of our modules in a one-shot manner.
 If all that didn't make sense, just know you can easily duplicate the given `Counter.js` module and it will be loaded in "magically".